numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 [Price:1997] K. Price.
 Differential evolution vs. the functions of the second ICEO.
 In Proceedings of the IEEE International Congress on Evolutionary Computation, pages 153–157, 1997.
 ..
+[Rios:2012] Luis Miguel Rios and Nikolaos V Sahinidis.
+Derivative-free optimization:
+	A review of algorithms and comparison of software implementations.
+	Journal of Global Optimization, 56(3):1247– 1293, 2013.
+..
 [Hooker:1995] J. N. Hooker Testing heuristics: We have it all wrong.
 In Journal of
     Heuristics, pages 33-42, 1995.

+.. old-bib [Auger:2005a] A Auger and N Hansen.
+A restart CMA evolution strategy with increasing population size.
+In *Proceedings of the IEEE Congress on Evolutionary Computation (CEC 2005)*, pages 1769–1776.
+IEEE Press, 2005.
+.. old-bib
+.. old-bib [Auger:2009] Anne Auger and Raymond Ros.
+Benchmarking the pure random search on the BBOB-2009 testbed.
+In Franz Rothlauf, editor, *GECCO (Companion)*, pages 2479–2484.
+ACM, 2009.
+.. old-bib [Efron:1993] B. Efron and R. Tibshirani. *An introduction to the bootstrap.* Chapman & Hall/CRC, 1993.
+.. old-bib [Harik:1999] G.R.
+Harik and F.G.
+Lobo.
+A parameter-less genetic
+   algorithm.
+In *Proceedings of the Genetic and Evolutionary Computation Conference (GECCO)*, volume 1, pages 258–265.
+ACM, 1999.